kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 ## Summary

-Currently, when VPA is configured to set both requests and limits automatically (i.e. when `controlledValues` is set to `RequestsAndLimits` in the VerticalPodAutoscaler CRD), it adjusts the container limits proportionally based on the original request-to-limit ratio(s) specified by the user in workload API objects such as Deployments or StatefulSets, using the container-level `resources` stanzas - [Ref](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/docs/examples.md#keeping-limit-proportional-to-request).
+Currently, when a VPA is configured to set both requests and limits automatically (i.e. when `controlledValues` is set to `RequestsAndLimits` in the VerticalPodAutoscaler CRD), it adjusts container limits proportionally based on the original request-to-limit ratio specified by the user in a higher-level controller, such as Job, Deployment, or StatefulSet, using the container-level `resources` stanzas ([Ref](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/docs/examples.md#keeping-limit-proportional-to-request)).
 More specifically, VPA reads the request-to-limit ratio from the managed Pods and uses that ratio to compute limits.

-If the request-to-limit ratio needs to be updated (for example, because the application's resource usage has changed), users must modify the `resources.requests` or `resources.limits` fields in the workload's API object.
-However, applying these changes triggers the termination and recreation of existing Pods.
+If the request-to-limit ratio needs to be updated (for example, because the application's resource usage has changed), users must modify the `resources.requests` or `resources.limits` fields in the controller.

-This proposal introduces a new mechanism that allows VPA users to adjust the request-to-limit ratio directly at the VPA CRD level, both for already running workloads and for newly created workloads.
+This proposal introduces a new mechanism that allows users to adjust the request-to-limit ratio directly at the VPA CRD level.
+Users can apply this mechanism to both newly created and running workloads, with more finer-grained control.
+The goal of this proposal is to provide a smoother way to set and update the request-to-limit ratio than the current mechanism.
+For example:
+- After the VPA starts generating recommendations, users must modify the original resource specifications in the controller to change the ratio.
+This workflow is not user-friendly, as users may not expect to update the controller instead of adjusting a field in the VPA CRD.
+Furthermore this approach is more consistent with how VPA handles other fields, such as resource requests and limits, whose behavior - such as setting which resource type should VPA control - can also be configured directly through the VPA.
+- The current approach does not support fine-grained control of the ratio.
+For example, a user may want to increase the memory limit by a fixed amount, such as 100 MiB, on top of the recommendation.
+The current approach does not support this use case.

 The feature is gated by a new feature gate, `RequestToLimitRatio`, which is disabled by default in alpha.

 ## Goals

-* Allow VPA to update the request-to-limit ratio of a Pod's containers during Pod recreation or in-place updates.
+* Allow VPA to update the request-to-limit ratio of a Pod's containers during Pod recreation or in-place updates based on the new `RequestToLimitRatio` stanza.
 * Introduce a new `RequestToLimitRatio` block that enables users to adjust the request-to-limit ratio in the following ways:
   * **Factor**: Multiplies the recommended request by a specified value, and the result is set as the new limit, for example:
     * If the value for `Factor` is set to `2`, the limit will be twice the recommended request.
     * If the value for `Factor` is set to `1.1`, the limit will be 10% higher than the recommended request.
   * **Quantity**: Adds a buffer on top of the resource request.
 This can be expressed as an **absolute value with units** (e.g. `100Mi`, `10m`).

 ## Non-Goals

-* This proposal does not change the core VPA algorithm or its decision-making process for when to apply the recommended values or set limits proportionally.
+* This proposal does not change the core VPA algorithm or its decision-making process for when to apply the recommended values.
 * This proposal does not change the default request-to-limit behavior when the feature flag is enabled.
 Pods managed by VPA objects that do not use the new `RequestToLimitRatio` field will continue to follow the existing behavior.
 For details, see the [Behavior](#behavior) section.

 ## Proposal

 * Extend [`ContainerResourcePolicy`](https://github.com/kubernetes/autoscaler/blob/vertical-pod-autoscaler-1.4.2/vertical-pod-autoscaler/pkg/apis/autoscaling.k8s.io/v1/types.go#L197) to allow updating the request-to-limit ratio for individual containers in a Pod targeted by a VPA object.
 Furthermore, to enable updating the ratio for all containers, a single wildcard entry with `containerName = '*'` can be used.
 This applies to all containers in the targeted Pod that do not have individual policies.

 Some examples of the VPA CRD using the new `RequestToLimitRatio` field are provided in a later [section](#examples).